CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/3-quantum-espresso/README.md

  Si 0.00 0.00 0.00
  Si 0.25 0.25 0.25
 K_POINTS automatic
- 1 1 1 1 1 1
+ 4 4 4 1 1 1
 ```
-Note that these cards have different syntax than the above namelists. `ATOMIC_SPECIES` indicates our only species, Si, along with its atomic mass and the name of the corresponding pseudopotential file.
+`ATOMIC_SPECIES` indicates the only species, Si, along with its atomic mass and the name of the corresponding pseudopotential file.

 `ATOMIC_POSITIONS` is formatted in a familiar way: the type of atom and its 3D coordinates.
 In this input file we are exploiting the cubic symmetry so the positions are in units of the lattice vector, denoted by `alat`.
 This can be modified to `Angstrom` for non-symmetric systems.
 The two Si atoms are positioned at the typical FCC cubic sites.